swiftlang/swift-evolution-metadata-extractor/Tests/ExtractionTests/Resources/AllProposals.evosnapshot/proposals/0519-ref-mutableref-types.md

 This behavior is analogous to the interaction between an `Array` and dependent `Span` or `MutableSpan` values accessed through its `span` and `mutableSpan` properties.
-(Indeed, one could look at `Borrow` and `Inout` as being the single-value analogs to the multiple-value-referencing `Span` and `MutableSpan`, respectively.)
+(Indeed, one could look at `Ref` and `MutableRef` as being the single-value analogs to the multiple-value-referencing `Span` and `MutableSpan`, respectively.)

 ### Interaction with nontrivial accesses

-A `Borrow` can target any value, and `Inout` can target any mutable location, including properties or subscripted values produced as the result of `get`/`set` pairs, yielded by `yielding` coroutine accessors, guarded by dynamic exclusivity checks, or observed by `didSet`/`willSet` accessors.
+A `Ref` can target any value, and `MutableRef` can target any mutable location, including properties or subscripted values produced as the result of `get`/`set` pairs, yielded by `yielding` coroutine accessors, guarded by dynamic exclusivity checks, or observed by `didSet`/`willSet` accessors.
 In these situations, the access will first be initiated to form the target value (invoking the getter, starting the `yielding borrow` or `yielding mutate` coroutine, etc.).
-The `Borrow` or `Inout` reference will then be formed targeting that value.
+The `Ref` or `MutableRef` reference will then be formed targeting that value.
 When the reference's lifetime ends, the access will be ended (invoking the setter, resuming the `yielding` coroutine, invoking `willSet` and/or `didSet` observers).